vandijkstef/wafs/README.md

 ### Monday 12-2-2018
 Redone the basic structure for the new API app.
 Created API Class, fetched some data, created basic router, everything based on pretty urls/history api.
 Expanded router to accept variables from urls.
 Note: Solid urls should be defined before var urls.
 This could be solved by assigning a score to specifity of the url compared to the mathed route and use the most specific route.
 Out of scope (for now, maybe).

+### Wednesday..
+Lets try some different templating methods using a basic list for the repos including the count of all commits

 ## Planning/Todo
 I like lists